Mossley Hockey Club

 Mossley Hockey Club is a field hockey club based in the village of Mossley in Newtownabbey, County Antrim.
 It was formed in 1929 following a meeting of employees of Henry Campbell's Mill in the village.
 The club currently fields five men's teams, with the first team playing in the Premier League of the Ulster Senior League.

-In 1994 the Club won a coaching award in recognition of its work with young players.
+History

 Early years

+The club was formed in 1929 following a meeting of employees of Henry Campbell's Mill in the village.

-During the 1930s the Club enjoyed great success in the Intermediate and Junior League.
-In 1942 the first team won through to the Irish Junior Cup, but were on the receiving end of a 4–0 defeat by Pembroke Wanderers II.
-Two years later fortunes were reversed when Mossley won the Irish Junior Cup for the first time with a 3–0 win over Graiguenamanagh.
+During the 1930s, the club had some successes in the Intermediate and Junior League.
+In 1942, the first team won through to the Irish Junior Cup, but were on the receiving end of a 4–0 defeat by Pembroke Wanderers II.
+Two years later, fortunes were reversed when Mossley won the Irish Junior Cup for the first time with a 3–0 win over Graiguenamanagh.

 The First XI were promoted to Qualifying League B and Senior status was attained when that section was won in 1951.